Rohanrana2003/React---The-Base-Code/Readme.md

  JSX sanitizes our data coming from an external source like ans external API and prevent our code from crosss site scripting attacks.

  Props are just argument to a function(React component).

+ There are two type of Export/Import:

+ - Default export/import: (Cannot export more than 1 component or element from a file)
+   - export default <Component>;
+   - import <Component> from "<pathName>"

+ - Named export/import: (Used when we have to export more than 2 component or element from a file)
+   - export const <Component>;
+   - import {<Component>} from "<pathName>"

+# React Hooks
+ (Normal JavaScript utility Function)
+ - UseState()  "Gives us a variable with super powers"
+ - UseEffect() "Runs after UI is rendered"